sudheermuthyala/AKS/03-Kubernetes-Fundamentals-kubectl-imperative approach/README.md

 - So primarily, we see like we'll have both master and then worker nodes in the Kubernetes.
 - And on all these nodes we'll have the container runtime installed.Whether it is master or worker nodes, container runtime is mandatory
+* **etcd :**
+    - ETCD Is Nothing But Consistently highly avillable key value store
+    - Used as a kubernetes backing store for all cluster Data it stores all Master and Node information.